rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safety-pamphlet/decoding-safety-critical-code.md

 * that means _really, really_ tested in ways that _try hard_ to break it, and
 * all of this must be _thoroughly_ documented and _traceable_.

-For example, consider a common event in non-Rust languages: and invalid memory access that causes a bus fault and inadvertent CPU reset.
+For example, consider a common event in non-Rust languages: an invalid memory access that causes a bus fault and inadvertent CPU reset.
 Following the chain of thought above, we would:

 * require that the software have "no unintentional restarts" --- a high level requirement
 * enumerate all the things that can cause a restart, in this case, a bus fault